 - In 1832, Jean-Nicolas Huyot was removed from the task of Arc construction and was taken over by Guillaume-Abel Blouet.

 - Guillaume-Abel Blouet completed it in 1836 during the reign of King Louis-Philippe I.

-- In 1840, King Louis-Philippe I got the permission from British to brought back the remains of Napoleon from Saint Helena to France.
+- In 1840, King Louis-Philippe I got the permission from British to bring back the remains of Napoleon from Saint Helena to France.

-- On December 15, 1840, the remains of Napoleon was passed under Arc de Triomphe on the way to Les Invalides, where is the final resting place of Emperor Napoleon.
+- On December 15, 1840, the remains of Napoleon were passed under Arc de Triomphe on the way to Les Invalides, where is the final resting place of Emperor Napoleon.

 - On May 22, 1885, the dead body of French poet and novelist Victor Marie Hugo was unveiled under Arc de Triomphe before burial in the Pantheon.

 - On August 7, 1919, French aviator Charles Godefroy passed his biplane successfully through the Arc de Triomphe.